biznuge/kong-prefunction-sept-sep-rewrite/README.md

 ### For Kong 3.4

-If you want to test with 3.4 just add "3.4" to the end of the script.
+If you want to test with 3.4 or 3.10 just add "3.4" or "3.10" to the end of the script.

 > ./run_mac.sh 3.4

+> ./run_mac.sh 3.10

-Only these 2 versions of Kong are included (both LTS versions) as I needed to cherry pick the versions of Kong I wanted to test.
+Only these 3 versions of Kong are included (both LTS versions) as I needed to cherry pick the versions of Kong I wanted to test.
 You could easily add more by tweaking run_mac.sh.